 Situated in Malasaña, in this little store you will be able to find a wide range of skateboarding brands.
 Like Huf, Stussy, Obey, and less known ones like Pasdemer or HUman Society.
 The shop also occasionally covers some releases of Supreme and Palace drops.
 I highly recommend Polemo if you are looking for caps or bucket hats!
 And jump at the chance to check out other stores near Malasaña, as it is filled with very nice fashion shops.

 When visiting this shop after you have visited Polemo.
 As the two shops are very close to each other in the neighborhood of Malasaña.
 I personally find this one to have the nicest design in all of Madrid.
 With a lot of space and a nice contrast between the white walls and the colorful clothes.
 Amen is more than a simple fashion shop.
 In fact they sell a wide range of accessories like mini sneakers, jewelry, but also magazines and books to read, and even decorations for your apartment.
 Regarding their clothes, expect a lot of different designs with a wide range of prices.

 Lace It Store

 Calle de Campoamor, 3

 Lace It Store concludes our compilation of some of the nicest streetwear shops in Madrid.
-This list goes to show how much streetwear has evolved ever since its appearance in the 90s, popular among skaters.
+It shows how much streetwear has evolved ever since its appearance in the 90s, popular among skaters.
 This style now has different widely accepted sub-styles, not necessarily related to skateboarding anymore.
 Revolutionary fashion designers like Virgil Abloh were able to extend the streetwear culture and diversify it through collaborations.
-With streetwear clothing highly questioned due to its environmental impact, companies producing them will now face the challenge of reinventing themselves and rethinking their production techniques.
+With streetwear clothing highly questioned due to its environmental impact.
+Companies producing them will now face the challenge of reinventing themselves and rethinking their production techniques.